The is a good practise to put hash-band line at the beginning of each script to tell which shell should execute this script

 Single quotes escape everything inside.

-means success.
+Every unix command return result code.
+0 means success.
 Other values are error codes.

 To finish script execution run